NathanHarding/Covid.jl/README.md

 2. The scheduled state change occurs during `(7, 8)`, i.e., after 7 periods but before 8 periods have elapsed.
 3. Time is incremented to `t=8`.
 4. Data is collected as at `t=8`.
 The state change is recorded as having _occurred by_ `t=8`, with the change actually occurring during `(7, 8)`.

+## Training the model

+We estimate parameters for transition probabilities and conditional duration distributions from the literature and from DHHS linked data.

+We estimate the probabilities that make up the baseline policies by training the model for the period 25th Jan to 23rd Mar inclusive.
+This baseline period includes restrictions on overseas arrivals, but otherwise excludes Stage 1/2/3 restrictions.
+On the other hand many people were working from home and/or self-isolating before 23/3.

 ## Next